fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 22: The model**

-In ENEI.SessionsApp project create the Session and the Speaker class in a “Model” folder, as described in figures 23 and 24:
+In ENEI.SessionsApp project create the Session and the Speaker classes in a “Model” folder, as described in figures 23 and 24:

 ![Xamarin Workshop - Figure 23](ImagesForGuides/figure23.png)